2134689/AICTE_B1_AI/README.md

 Thanks to the open-source community for providing valuable libraries and resources.

 **Contact**
-For questions, feedback, or support, please contact the project maintainers at sahibsaifi12291@gmail.com.
+For questions, feedback, or support, please contact the project maintainer at sahibsaifi12291@gmail.com.